National law · source: Normattiva

 03 · Nature

-Binding, partly principle-setting and delegating
+Binding, in part principle-based and delegating

 Normattiva · Law 132/2025